 Peter Burwasser of Fanfare Magazine has described her as “a multi-faceted artist who eagerly searches for passion and musical inspiration in her life and her performances.”

 Her CD “Astor Piazzolla Tangos”, released in 2016, received the Gold Medal at the prestigious Global Music Awards in two categories: Album and Instrumental.
-Her latest release, “Gioacchino Rossini Overtures – Piano Transcriptions” features the world premiere of some of his most popular overtures transcribed for piano by Pegoraro herself.
+Her 2018 release, “Gioacchino Rossini Overtures – Piano Transcriptions” features the world premiere of some of his most popular overtures transcribed for piano by Pegoraro herself.
 Her 2019 release, “Fantasia Italiana” features the world premiere of her own arrangements for piano and orchestra of Vivaldi The Four Seasons.

 She has been a featured artist on radio and television, on WQXR New York (USA), RAI, Mediaset, Radio Vaticana, Discoteca di Stato (Italy), BBC (Scotland), ARD (Germany), RTP (Portugal), Nine Network (Australia) and CBC (Japan).